r-spatial/rgeopackage/README.md

 remotes::install_github("florisvdh/rgeopackage")
 ```

+### Untied to other packages

+`rgeopackage` has no dependencies on other spatial packages and is not tied to any particular package by design.

 ### Related functionality in core spatial R packages

 - `sf::st_write()` is [now able to](https://github.com/r-spatial/sf/issues/1618#issuecomment-811231056) set GDAL configuration options through its `config_options` argument.